 St. Mary Star of the Sea is a small Catholic Church in Unionville, just west of Hartford, Connecticut.
 We are a thriving Catholic Community always looking for ways to bring Christ's word out to you.
 Here you'll find many interesting items related to Catholic life.
 The weekly bulletins are here, along with the words of many prayers.
 We now have almost 6 years of weekly bulletins on-line and they are searchable.
 Just enter a name or a few words in the search box in the lower left of this home page.

 Feel free to browse the links to the Our Holy Father's New website at Holy See or the Archdiocese of Hartford.
 Explore the history of our parish or browse some of the photos in our Parish Photo Gallery.
-We now have photo's posted of the recent Environmental Awareness Team's Event.
+We have new photo's posted of the recent Environmental Awareness Team's Event.
 They brought a gardening promotion to our Parish.